aritrochakraborty29/hacktoberfest/README.md

 A community repository to allow enthusiasts and beginners add their projects for @DigitalOcean's HacktoberFest

 About this Repository:
-This repository allows any Algos to be added!
+This repository allows any templates to be added!
 When adding your own Code, place it in a folder within most suitable category.
 If there are no folder of that category yet, make a new folder and add it there!
 Making your PR will get your 1 step closer to your free T-Shirt!

 What is Hacktoberfest?
 Hacktoberfest® is open to everyone in our global community.
 Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to complete the challenge.